 Make it easy on yourself and have high-quality steel fire pit liners from Titan Great Outdoors, with or without a built in cooking grate, shipped right to your door.
 Click here to see their current selection.

-Using Mortar in your Wall Block Fire Pit
+Using Mortar in your Retaining Wall Block Fire Pit

 Extending the life of your wall block fire pit